Viktoriya Shkoda

-Viktoriya Shkoda (born December 21, 1999 in Krasnodar) is a Russian footballer who plays as a defender for Kubanochka Krasnodar at the Russian Women's Football Championship.
+Viktoriya Shkoda (born 21 December 1999 in Krasnodar) is a Russian footballer who plays as a defender for Kubanochka Krasnodar at the Russian Women's Football Championship.

 Shkoda played for Russian U17 and U19 teams.
 On 29 June 2017, she was included by coach Elena Fomina in the 23-players squad that represented Russia at the UEFA Women's Euro 2017, although she didn't play any of the team's matches in the competition.
-She played her first match for the national team July 7, 2017 in a friendly against Croatia.
+She played her first match for the national team on 7 July 2017, a friendly against Croatia.